hashicorp/nomad/website/source/docs/drivers/index.html.md

 isolation.
 By having extensible task drivers, Nomad has the flexibility to support a broad set of workloads across all major operating systems.

 Starting with Nomad 0.9, task drivers are now pluggable.
-This gives users the flexibility to introduce their own drivers without having to re-compile Nomad.
+This gives users the flexibility to introduce their own drivers without having to recompile Nomad.
 You can view the [plugin stanza][plugin] documentation for examples on how to use the `plugin` stanza in Nomad's client configuration.
 Note that we have introduced new syntax when specifying driver options in the client configuration (see [raw_exec][raw_exec] for an example).
 Keep in mind that even though all built-in drivers are now plugins, Nomad remains a single binary and maintains backwards compatibility.

 The list of supported task drivers is provided on the left of this page.
 Each task driver documents the configuration available in a